 Why do we need to wrap food with plastic, is it not chemicals mixing with something which we are going to eat.

-If you have to store a food item, is it not simple to just put it in a box (preferably a metal) or cover with a lid.
+If you have to store a food item, is it not simple to just wrap in a muslin cloth or simply put it in a box (preferably a metal) and cover it with a lid.

 Cups, Glass & Tumblers